ahmedtahir2311/docker-initialing-for-deployment/README.md

 ## Creating a yaml file

-1. Create a `dockercompose.yaml` in the main folder with contains multiple repos
+1. Create a `dockercompose.yaml` in the main folder that contains multiple repos